Last updated: November 22, 2013

 Distracted driving news & notes (2013):

 Del.
-James Malone, D-Baltimore County, driving force behind the plan to toughen Maryland’s cell phone law, says an effective cell phone deterrent should have been enacted before text messaging was banned.
+James Malone, D-Baltimore County, driving force behind the toughening of Maryland’s cell phone law, says an effective cell phone deterrent should have been enacted before text messaging was banned.
 “I think we did it backwards.
 We should have gotten rid of the cell phones first,” Malone said after HB 753 cleared the House in late March.

 2012 distracted driving news & notes: